pragnyanalabola/Hiding-a-text-inside-an-image/README.md

 # Steganography 1
-Hiding a text inside an image using ASCII XOR Steganography
+Hiding the text inside an image using ASCII XOR Steganography